-The Chicco Activ3 Air is a below average jogger for a below average price.
+The Chicco Activ3 Air is a below-average jogger for a below-average price.
 This unimpressive stroller is challenging to run with thanks to a lack of tracking adjustability and its bulky size gives a less than responsive maneuverability.
 This stroller comes with adjustable shocks, adjustable handlebar, and a parent console (an uncommon feature in joggers).
 It has a large canopy and a storage bin accessible from all sides.
-While it is less expensive than its brother, the Chicco Tre, it still falls short of offering well-functioning features that make a stroller good for jogging.
+While it is less expensive than similar options, it still falls short of offering well-functioning features that make a stroller good for jogging.

 Chicco Activ3 Air Review

 Cons: Challenging runner, hard to use, crud collecting fabric